intothemvrs/MVRS/README.md

 The MetaverseAir(MVRS) NFT marketplace platform on Ethereum smart contracts.
 <br/><br/> Updating the newest UI for NFT exchange and communications with the MetaverseAir v2 protocol.
 <br/><br/> MetaverseAir(MVRS) is an NFT marketplace on the Ethereum blockchain.
 MVRS focuses on building a cross-chain NFT network that can be represented on a multi-chain ecosystem with the same metadata.
 The core of the "Bridge" product is speed and security.
 The "Avatar" units represent a decentralized identity in the metaverse created by the network.
-These identities are focused on <span class="pl-en">presence</span>
+These identities are focused on

+<span class="pl-en">presence</span>
+<span class="pl-c1">presence</span>